Cassava Sciences - Consensus Indicates Potential 146.9% Upside

-Cassava Sciences found using ticker (SAVA) now have 3 analysts covering the stock.
+Cassava Sciences found using ticker (SAVA) have now 3 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 24 and 14 calculating the average target price we see 19.33.
+The target price ranges between 24 and 14 with a mean TP of 19.33.
 With the stocks previous close at 7.83 this is indicating there is a potential upside of 146.9%.
-There is a 50 day moving average of 8.38 while the 200 day moving average is 6.22.
-The market cap for the company is $265m.
-Visit the company website at: http://www.cassavasciences.com
+There is a 50 day moving average of 8.38 and the 200 moving average now moves to 6.22.
+The company has a market cap of $265m.
+Company Website: http://www.cassavasciences.com

 Cassava Sciences, a clinical stage biotechnology company, develops drugs for nervous system disorders.
 Its lead therapeutic product candidate is PTI-125, a small molecule drug, which is completed Phase 2b clinical trial; and investigational diagnostic product candidate is SavaDx, a blood-based biomarker/diagnostic to detect Alzheimer’s disease.
 The company was formerly known as Pain Therapeutics and changed its name to Cassava Sciences in March 2019.
 Cassava Sciences was founded in 1998 and is based in Austin, Texas.